ethersphere/SWIPs/SWIPs/swip-multiple_payment_processing_support.md

 Nodes need to keep track of the balances that result from consuming/servicing storage from/to other nodes.
 This leads to the need of an abstract accounting unit that can be used for storage and bandwidth.
 We define ```honey``` as the Swarm accounting unit.
 Since ```honey``` is not a currency in which nodes can settle their balances with each other there should exist a mechanism to convert honey to a given currency.
 For the full details on how ```honey``` works, please refer to [swip-message_to_honey](./swip-message_to_honey.md) and[swip-honey_to_money](./swip-honey_to_money.md).

 A minimal payment module needs to accept a price in ```honey```, converts this price to a currency via an agreed-upon price oracle, sends the payment and returns when the payment is processed (either successfully or unsuccessfully).
-Making it clear in the code that this is the minimum expected from a payment module will both increase the readability and audibility of the Swarm source code, but will also make it easier for other payment methods to implement the payment module interface, hereby allowing users to choose how they want to settle their payments, which increases the resilience of the network and enlarges the potential user base.
+Making it clear in the code that this is the minimum expected from a payment module will both increase the readability and auditability of the Swarm source code, but will also make it easier for other payment methods to implement the payment module interface, hereby allowing users to choose how they want to settle their payments, which increases the resilience of the network and enlarges the potential user base.

 Incorporating the required abstractions to support payment modules will require modifying the handshake protocol, the message handling, and the accounting and payment strategies implemented at the moment.

 ## Motivation
 <!--The motivation is critical for SWIPs that want to change the Swarm protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SWIP solves.
 SWIP submissions without sufficient motivation may be rejected outright.-->
 Currently, Swarm is implementing the chequebook contract (with a base currency of Ether).
-While the chequebook contract is beautiful in its simplicity, it is expected that users of Swarm might prefer a different way of compensation for their services provided, especially if they are already participating in a payment network (e.g. Lumino, Raiden or Lightning network).
+While the chequebook contract is beautiful in its simplicity, it can be expected that users of Swarm might prefer a different way of compensation for their services provided, especially if they are already participating in a payment network (e.g. Lumino, Raiden or Lightning network).

-Furthermore, storage providers might want to be compensated with a different currency or they might want to settle their payment using a different Blockchain altogether.
+Furthermore, storage providers might want to be compensated with a different currency or they might want to settle their payment using a different blockchain altogether.

 Finally, new users of Swarm could bootstrap its participation in a payment channel network by providing storage services with zero cost of entry, as described in [Generalised Swap Swear and Swindle games (Tron & Fischer, 2019).](https://www.sharelatex.com/read/yszmsdqyqbvc)

 When it becomes possible for nodes to set their preference for a payment module, developers will be incentivized to implement payment modules on Swarm as it will be easy for users to choose to pay with this module.
-It will also seamlessly enable multicurrency support and foster interoperation across Blockchains without forcing participants to be tied to a single Blockchain or settlement technology.
+It will also seamlessly enable multicurrency support and foster interoperation across blockchains without forcing participants to be tied to a single blockchain or settlement technology.

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for the current Swarm platform and future client implementations.-->